Dharmachakra: History and usage

-Similar wheel/chakra symbols are one of the most ancient in all Indian history.
+Similar chakra (spoked-wheel) symbols are one of the most ancient in all Indian history.
 Madhavan and Parpola note that a wheel symbol appears frequently in Indus Valley civilization artifacts, particularly on several seals.
 Notably, it is present in a sequence of ten signs on the Dholavira Signboard.
-As a solar symbol it first appears on clay seals of the Indus Valley Civilisation from 2500 BCE.
-Such a wheel is also the main attribute of Vishnu.

 Some historians associate the ancient chakra symbols with solar symbolism.
 In the Vedas, the god Surya is associated with the solar disc, which is said to be a chariot of one wheel (cakra).
 Mitra, a form of Surya, is described as "the eye of the world", and thus the sun is conceived of as an eye (cakṣu) which illuminates and perceives the world.
+Such a wheel is also the main attribute of Vishnu.
 Thus, a wheel symbol might also be associated with light and knowledge.